prajwalch/yazap/README.md

 to start parsing the arguments given to the current process.
 This function internally utilizes [`std.process.argsAlloc`](https://ziglang.org/documentation/master/std/#A;std:process.argsAlloc) to obtain the raw arguments.
 Alternatively, you can use `App.parseFrom()` and pass your own raw arguments, which can be useful during testing.
-Both functions return a constant pointer to [`ArgMatches`](https://prajwalch.github.io/yazap/#A;lib:ArgMatches).
+Both functions returns [`ArgMatches`](https://prajwalch.github.io/yazap/#A;lib:ArgMatches).

 ```zig